madushadhanushka/mundana-theme-jekyll/_posts/2019-06-27-Introduction-to-envoy-proxy-load-balancing.md

 categories: [ devops ]
 image: //hashnode.imgix.net/res/hashnode/image/upload/v1561312457269/G5Pz1-Ghi.jpeg
 ---
-Load balancing is a common term for a devops engineer.
-When huge of traffic comes into to your system, you need to find out a way to scale the system so that it can handle it properly.
-One solution is to increase the performance of the running single node.
-Another solution is to add more nodes and distribute the work among these nodes.
-Having many node have another added advantage of high availability.
-Load balancers used to distribute the traffic among the worker nodes.
+For a devops engineer, load balancing is a popular word.
+You need to figure out a way to scale the system so that it can manage it correctly when enormous traffic enters your system.
+One alternative is to boost the running single node’s efficiency.
+Adding more nodes and distributing the job among these nodes is another option.
+Having many nodes has another high availability added benefit.

-Envoy proxy is a proxy service that used in latest trending concept that known as Service Mesh.
-We will see the load balancing aspect of the Envoy Proxy in this blog post.
+Envoy proxy is a proxy service that in the growing trend has been used as a service mesh.
+In this blog post, we’ll see the load balancing aspect of the Envoy Proxy.

 ## Load Balancers

 ![loadbalancer.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1561200701337/6m8S99wcO.jpeg)

-Load balancers is an endpoint that listen to the request that coming into the computation cluster.
-When request comes into the Load balancer, it check for available worker nodes and distribute request among worker nodes.
-Load balancers do following things.
+Load balancers is an endpoint that listens to the request that comes into the computation cluster.
+When application enters the Load Balancer, it checks for accessible worker nodes and distributes requests among worker nodes.
+Load balancer has the following characteristics.
 - Service Discovery: Check available worker nodes
 - Health check: Regularly inspect worker nodes health.
 - Load balancing: Distribute the request between the worker nodes.

 ## Proxy
-Proxy is an intermediary component that exist between two endpoints.
-Proxy service take client request and forward it to the destination server.
-There are two types of proxies.
-Forward proxy and Reverse Proxy.
-Instead of sending request directly to the endpoint, we can also send it through a proxy.
-This type of proxy known as Forward proxy.
-Forward proxy commonly used to bypass the firewall restrictions and access to blocked websites.
+Proxy is an intermediate element that exists between two endpoints.
+Proxy service will take requests from the client and forward them to the target server.
+There are two kinds of proxies.
+Forward proxy and reverse proxy.
+Instead of sending application straight to the endpoint, we can also send it via a proxy.
+This proxy type known as the Forward proxy.
+Forward proxy frequently used to bypass firewall constraints and access blocked websites.

-Revers proxy is a type of a proxy service that take incoming client request and forward it to the server that can fulfill it.
-The result will be rout back to the client.
-Addition to that, proxy also provide more control over the client request.
-It can also cache the request and speedup the network performance.
+Revers proxy is a form of proxy service that takes incoming client requests and transmits them to the server that can satisfy them.
+The outcome will be routing back to the client.
+In addition, proxy also provides more control over the client request.
+It can also cache the application and speed up the efficiency of the network.
 Reverse Proxy used to
 - To enable indirect access when a website disallows direct connections as a security measure.
 - To stream internal content to Internet users.
 - To allow for load balancing between severs.